MFA: DesignThe Dynamic Media Institute

 Admission to the MFA: Design program is highly selective, enrolling eight to ten students each year.
 Students come from all over the world including Brazil, China, Costa Rica, Germany, India, Japan, Korea, Mexico, Poland, Turkey, Venezuela, and the United States.

-The 60-credit MFA: Design program is offered in three tracks: a two-year track in four semesters; a three-year track in five semesters; or a three-year track in six semesters, the only difference being the distribution of elective credits.
-DMI also offers a one-year fellowship "non-matriculating track" to which candidates are accepted based on specific project proposals.
+The 60-credit MFA: Design program is offered in two tracks: a two-year track in four semesters; a three-year track in six semesters; the only difference being the distribution of elective credits.